openhealthcare/opal/doc/docs/reference/upgrading.md

 This document provides instructions for specific steps required to upgrading your Opal application to a later version where there are extra steps required.

+### 0.8.0 -> 0.8.1

+#### Upgrading Opal
+We've removed 'ReopenEpisodeCtrl' from opal core as this is undocumented and, to our knowledge, not used.
+If you are using it copy it into your application from the v0.7.1 branch (opal/static/js/opal/controllers/reopen_episode.js).

 ### 0.7.1 -> 0.8.0

 #### Upgrading Opal